AbstractMenus/Docs/general/item_format.rst

 Enchantments has format ``<enchantment>: <level>`` where:

-:<enchantment>: Bukkit's ehcnantment name.
+:<enchantment>: Bukkit's enchantment name.
 You can find it `here <https://hub.spigotmc.org/javadocs/spigot/org/bukkit/enchantments/Enchantment.html>`_
 :<level>: Level of the enchantment.
 Minimal level is ``1``.

 Example: